nasa/mmt/README.md

 ##### 3. Setting up local redis for CMR

 CMR comes with redis in the jar, but it is not compiled to run on Macs.
-If you need to run the CMR on a Mac, install redix with homebrew
+If you need to run the CMR on a Mac, install redis with homebrew

     brew update
     brew install redis